 What causes it:

 This mould thrives in cool, damp conditions and is more common in outdoor plants exposed to consistent moisture or rain.
-Contaminated soil and plant debris can also harbour the fungus.
+Contaminated soil and plant debris can also harbor the fungus.

 Effects on plant:

 Cladosporium causes dark spots on leaves and stems, reducing the plant’s ability to absorb light and perform photosynthesis.
-While not as aggressive as other moulds, it still weakens the plant over time.
+While not as aggressive as other moulds, it still weakens the plant over time and the infected leaves cannot be used for making hash.

 How to identify: